ABOUT US

 While at Washington University in St. Louis, Hayley founded Center Stage Productions with her twin sister, Taylor, directing and composing an original musical together.
 Today, Hayley is building a future at the intersection of climate, culture, and activism from the non-profit world to digital media and new creative frontiers.

-Contact Taylor & Hayley for more information.
+Contact Hayley and Taylor for more information.